woohoolabs/yang/README.md

 ### Custom serialization

-Sometimes you might need to be tricky, and customly serialize a request body.
-For example if you dispatch a server request internally (within the original request), then you can send the request body as an array thanks to this feature - so you don't need to serialize at client-side and then deserialize at server-size.
+Sometimes you might need to be tricky to serialize the request body in a custom way.
+For example, if you dispatch a server request internally (within the original request), then you can send the request body as an array thanks to this feature - so you don't need to serialize at client-side and then deserialize at server-size.
 If you use Woohoo Labs.
 Yin and a [custom deserializer](https://github.com/woohoolabs/yin/#custom-deserialization) at server-side, then this is an easy task to do.

-At client-side, if you use Yang with the [Request Builder](#request-builder), then you only have to pass a second constructor argument to it like below:
+At client-side, if you use Yang with the [Request Builder](#request-builder), then you only have to pass a second constructor argument to it like below to take advantage of custom serialization:

 ```php
 // Instantiate a PSR-7 request